Southern rock: 1970s: peak of popularity

+Duane Allman was killed in a motorcycle accident in 1971.
+The blues rock sound of Allman Brothers Band incorporated long jams informed by jazz and also drew from native elements of country and folk.
+They were also contemporary in their electric guitar and keyboard delivery.
+Gregg Allman commented that all rock 'n' roll music started in the southern United States, and that "Southern rock" was a redundant term, like just calling it "rock rock".

-The Marshall Tucker Band, from Spartanburg, South Carolina, opened many of The Allman Brothers Band concerts using elements of blues, country rock and blues rock in their music.
+The Marshall Tucker Band, from Spartanburg, South Carolina, opened many of The Allman Brothers Band concerts using elements of blues, country, rock and jazz in their music.
 They also collaborated with Charlie Daniels.
 Their self-titled album, released in 1973, included the hit "Can't You See".
 Perhaps known best for the single "Fire on the Mountain," the Marshall Tucker Band hit "Heard it in a Love Song" charted in 1977.

-Lynyrd Skynyrd played British hard rock influenced music until the deaths of lead singer Ronnie Van Zant and two other members of the group in a 1977 airplane crash.
+Lynyrd Skynyrd of Jacksonville, Florida, is known for "Free Bird", "Sweet Home Alabama", "Saturday Night Special", and "What's Your Name".
+They played British hard rock-influenced music until the deaths of lead singer Ronnie Van Zant and two other members of the group in a 1977 airplane crash.
 After this tragic plane crash, members Allen Collins and Gary Rossington started the Rossington Collins Band.
+Other 1970s Southern rock bands include Wet Willie, the Atlanta Rhythm Section, ZZ Top, Black Oak Arkansas, Cowboy, Potliquor, Barefoot Jerry, Grinderswitch, Sea Level, Blackfoot, Johnny Winter, and the Edgar Winter Group.

 1980s and 1990s: continuing influence

 By the beginning of the 1980s, the Allman Brothers Band and Lynyrd Skynyrd had disbanded, and Capricorn Records had gone bankrupt.
 Leading acts of the genre (in particular, 38 Special) had become enmeshed in arena rock.
 With the rise of 80s MTV, new wave, heavy metal, synth pop, and urban contemporary, most surviving Southern rock groups were relegated to secondary or regional venues.
 Rock musicians such as Molly Hatchet, Outlaws, Georgia Satellites, the Fabulous Thunderbirds, Jimmie Vaughan, Point Blank, Tom Petty, Bruce Hornsby, Steve Earle, Arc Angels, Dangerous Toys, Artimus Pyle, and Kentucky Headhunters, emerged as popular Southern bands across the southeastern United States during the 1980s and 1990s.

 During the 1990s, the Allman Brothers reunited and became a strong touring and recording presence again, and the jam band scene revived interest in extended improvised music.

-Georgia's alternative rock band R.E.M. released the album Fables of the Reconstruction which explicitly invokes the Reconstruction Era in the title and is considered a Southern Gothic album.
 The 1990s also saw the Black Crowes rise to mainstream popularity with the releases of Shake Your Money Maker (3× platinum), the Southern Harmony and Musical Companion (debut at #1 on the Billboard 200 and certified 2× platinum), and Amorica (certified Gold).